 Dehumidification methods - Which is best depends on the conditions.
 Here we try to describe the advantages and disadvantages of the various methods

-Warm condensation is a technique where, in a first step, the moisture is trapped in an adsorbent which is then dried out in a closed hot condensation process.
-Water and dry air are supplied.
-No connections other than drainage for water are needed, which makes the installation simple and that all energy supplied stays in the room and not ventilated out.
+Warm condensation is a technique where, in a first step, the moisture is trapped in a a desiccant, an adsorbent which is then dried out in a closed warm condensation process.
+Water and dry air is produced in this process.
+Dry air is produced at the machine and no connections other than drainage for water is needed.
+This makes the installation simple and very cost effective!
+All energy supplied stays in the room and not ventilated out.
 With Airwatergreen's technology, which makes the dehumidifier work equally efficiently in all climates regardless of temperature and can therefore dehumidify even in freezing temperatures.

-How hot condensation works as a method is described in detail in this report Modeling a novel sorption dehumidification method - written by Per D
+How the warm condensation method works is described in detail in this report Modeling a novel sorption dehumidification method - written by Per D

-Ventilation is used quite often because it is considered a cheap and simple solution.
-But ventilation can create more problems than it solves.
-A typical situation we often see is when ventilation releases hot moist air into the cool creep ground during the summer - not a suitable method!
+Ventilation is sometimes used because it is considered a low cost and simple solution.
+But ventilation can create more problems than it solves!
+A typical situation when ventilation releases warm humid air into a cool space such as the crawl under houses during the summer or into subsurface storage areas.

 Water drops are created on a cold surface - this is generally known.

 This is due to the fact that cold air cannot contain the same amount of moisture as hot air.
 This fact can be used in dehumidification as it actually removes the water from the air.
 But at the same time, this phenomenon is also the reason why corrosion and mold occur in buildings and constructions!